getsentry/sentry-docs/docs/clients/minidump/index.rst

 Sentry can process Minidump crash reports, a memory dump used on Windows and by open-source libraries like :doc:`Breakpad <breakpad>` or :doc:`Crashpad
 <crashpad>`.
-You can either choose to generate and upload minidumps yourself, or
+You can either choose to generate and upload minidumps yourself or
 use a higher-level SDK for platforms with built-in support for native crashes:

 * :doc:`/clients/cocoa/index`